Leg Pain (cont.)

-Overuse injuries may cause pain and can be thought of as multiple minor traumatic injuries that occur over a longer time span.
+Overuse injuries may cause pain and can be thought of as multiple minor traumatic injuries to muscles, tendons, and joints that occur over a longer time span.

-Compartment syndrome describes the situation in which excessive swelling within the sections, or compartments, of the leg that contain muscles can cause increased pressure that is greater than the heart's ability to push blood through the compartment.
-Blood supply is cut off below the compartment, causing pain, numbness, and an inability to move the foot or ankle.
+- Compartment syndrome is a medical emergency.
+It describes the situation in which excessive swelling occurs within the sections or compartments of the leg that contain muscles.
+This may cause increased pressure within the compartment that is greater than the blood pressure generated when the heart beats.
+Blood supply is cut off within the compartment, causing pain, numbness, and an inability to move the foot or ankle.
 This is a true surgical emergency, requiring opening of the compartments and relieving the pressure within to restore blood supply and prevent permanent disability.
-One of the hallmarks of the diagnosis is pain out of proportion to physical findings.
+One of the hallmarks of the diagnosis is the finding of pain out of proportion to physical findings.
 The diagnosis is confirmed by measuring pressures within the compartment.

 Picture of the muscle and nerve anatomy of the leg

 Patient Comments & Reviews